Comedian Tig Notaro Plays Not My Job

-TIG NOTARO: But you know what's nice about all of this is that you can always rest assured that God never gives you more than you can handle.
+NOTARO: But you know what's nice about all of this is that you can always rest assured that God never gives you more than you can handle.
+Never.

 NOTARO: And then the angels are standing back going, God, what are you doing?

-SAGAL: Did you have to do the same that comedians do, just I'm going to write some jokes about cancer.
-Here we go.
+SAGAL: Did you have to do the thing that comedians do, which is I'm going to write some jokes about cancer, here we go?

-NOTARO: Yeah, I mean, I was diagnosed on July 25 and the show was August 3.
-And so I didn't find anything funny from - you know, from my hospitalization and my mother's death and my breakup.
-I just wasn't in a lighthearted mood really.
-And then once I was diagnosed with cancer I was like, OK, everything became hilarious to me.
+NOTARO: Yeah, I mean, I was diagnosed on July 25th, and the show was August 3rd.
+And so I didn't find anything funny from, you know, from my hospitalization and my mother's death and my breakup.
+I just wasn't in a lighthearted mood, really.
+And then once I was diagnosed with cancer, it was like, OK, everything became hilarious to me.

 SAGAL: A lot has happened.
-I mean, I have to say, this is like - this getting cancer thing was like one of the best things that's happened to you professionally.
+I mean, I have to say this getting cancer thing was like one of the best things that's happened to you professionally.

 NOTARO: It really is.

-SAGAL: I mean, are there other comedians out there going, damn why can't I get cancer cause...
+SAGAL: I mean, are other comedians out there going damn, why can't I get cancer?
+Because...

-NOTARO: I know.
-I - when people ask what - how'd you do it?
-What do you suggest in comedy?
-And I'm like, just get cancer and every other possible thing you know, that you can get.
-And then book a show at Largo and (unintelligible) C.K. on the show.
+NOTARO: I know, when people ask how'd you do it, what do you suggest in comedy, and I'm like just, just get cancer and every other possible thing, you know, that you can get, and then book a show at Largo and get Louis C.K. on the show.

-SAGAL: Yeah.
-It's worked for you.
-And I have to ask, how's your health?
+SAGAL: It's worked for you.
+And I have to ask: How's your health?

 NOTARO: And I'm feeling good, yeah.

 SAGAL: Yeah, awesome.
-I want to ask you, has anything strange happened to you now that you've become known, God forbid, that this is continuing as like the cancer comedian and the comedian who did the thing about cancer?
+I want to ask you: Has anything strange happened to you now that you've become known, God forbid, that this is continuing, as like the cancer comedian, the comedian who did the thing about cancer?

 NOTARO: And then she just wandered off.
-I was like, thank you.
+It's like thank you, thank you.

 NOTARO: Sure, yeah.